CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-hol-microsoft-dev-box-for-developers-hol1-ex1.md

    ![](media/2dgn151.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+> - Click on the Validate button.
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="9c4d3be7-e79c-4f0d-9200-995105897fb3" />

+8. Explore the additional features of Dev Box to enhance your development experience.
+Learn more [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/dockerinc1694120899427.devbox_azuremachine?tab=overview)

 ## Summary